Diane Black: 2012 to 2019

 In the 2012 general election, Black was a surrogate for Republican presidential candidate Mitt Romney.
 Black made appearances for Romney in Pennsylvania, Wisconsin, and in various cable news interviews.
 Black has been a member of the following committees: Committee on the Budget, Committee on Ways and Means, Subcommittee on Human Resources, Tea Party Caucus, Republican Study Committee, and the United States Congressional International Conservation Caucus.

 In October 2013, Black introduced the Student and Family Tax Simplification Act (H.R.
 3393; 113th Congress), a bill that would amend the Internal Revenue Code to consolidate several different education tax incentives into an expanded American Opportunity Tax Credit.
 The American Opportunity Tax Credit, under this legislation, would provide a maximum credit of $2,500.

 Black has received endorsements from Governor Sarah Palin, The National Federation of Independent Business (NFIB), Governor Mitt Romney, Congresswoman Michele Bachmann, former Congressman Allen West, Susan B. Anthony List, and The U.S. Chamber of Commerce.

-(Left to right) Seema Verma, Marjorie Dannenfelser, Diane Black, and Penny Nance with Donald J. Trump, after Trump signed H.J.
+(Left to right) Seema Verma, Marjorie Dannenfelser, Diane Black, and Penny Nance with Donald Trump, after Trump signed H.J.
 Res.
 43, a Title X-related policy, into law.

 In October 2015, Black was named to serve on the Select Investigative Panel on Planned Parenthood.

 Black was a member of the U.S.-Japan Caucus.